Enjoy a Night Out Like a Local at a Theatre in Paris

 There were times when the walls were covered with original pieces that would make any museum curator or art-buff drizzy.
 Nowadays, with traditional French cuisine on the menu and walls covered in copies of art from the famed artists that had their own tables here, the fame of the well-known artist's meeting ground continues.

-The Theatre Edgar, known as 'The Blue Theatre' due to its unique royal sky-blue exterior colour, is unlike any other building in Paris.
+The Theatre Edgar, known as 'The Blue Theatre' due to its unique royal sky-blue exterior colour, is unlike any other building in Paris

-It's a space that been dedicated to discovering new playwrights, directors and actors since its opening in 1973.
 This venue once was a cafe-theatre where Parisians would come to enjoy a drink and a show at the same time; it was the perfect way to relax.
 Originally being two separate performance spaces, Café d’Edgar and Théâtre d’Edgar, a renovation in 2014 combined the two spaces into one under the name, 'Théâtre Edgar'.
 A rather petite theatre compared to the other venues in the city, the intimacy is ideal for short, comical performances giving plenty of liberty to the actors.

 How 'Theatre in Paris' works for you